 After a night of sitting in my office, the MacBook Air had a surface temperature of around 20°C. I then ran several programs to stress the CPU and GPU to the maximum.
 This included Speed Test G PC and the Unity benchmark from the mobile version of Speed Test G (but built for the M1 on macOS).
 It was also connected to the mains, generating heat as a side product of charging.
 As the processor started to heat up, the bottom of the laptop became warm (due to the passive cooling), particularly in the center towards the back.
 This heat spread slowly outwards from that middle point.

 Apple has managed to jump directly into the laptop and the small desktop market at a competitive level.Gary Sims

 After an hour of heavy load, the temperature on the underside of the device hit 41°C. Additionally, the battery stopped charging (although it wasn’t full or even near the smart battery level of 80%).
 This was due to the heat.
 There is likely some software implementation that detects the thermal situation and stops the charging to ensure that the device doesn’t become too hot.
 Once the stress on the processor was reduced, the laptop started charging again.

 While the laptop was nice and warm, I ran the multi-core test from Cinebench R23 again.
 The result was 7,110, down from 7,336 — less than 5%.

 What this means is that the processor generates heat under heavy loads, as does every processor, but the passive cooling is able to disperse that heat efficiently.
 The overall impact on performance is minimal.

 Apple M1 tested: The verdict

 Apple has managed to jump directly into the laptop and the small desktop market at a competitive level.
 The M1 is fast.
 Is it the fastest chip on the planet?
 No, but it isn’t designed to be.
 Is it the fastest processor ever used in a Mac laptop?
 Absolutely.
-Will it handle your workloads?
+Will it handle your workload?
 Almost certainly.
 The recently revealed M1 Pro and M1 Max are more proof that Apple is going in the right direction.